 - Frequently Asked Abstract Questions

-- Submission of your abstract carries with it the obligation for you to present your abstract at the time and in the mode indicated in your acceptance letter.
+- Submission of your abstract carries with it the obligation for you to present your abstract at the live session/presentation time and in the mode indicated in your acceptance letter.

 - All presenters are required to read and comply with the IADR Professional Conduct at Meetings Policy at the time of registration completion.

-- All registered accepted presenters are required to pre-upload their presentations to the IADR Abstract Gallery when instructed.
+- All registered accepted presenters are required to pre-upload their presentations to the IADR Abstract Gallery.
+The deadline for pre-upload